 The HAA Alumni Award recognizes service to Harvard University through alumni activities and encourages continued commitment to Harvard in the future.
-This may be reflected in significant commitment to a Club, Schools and Scholarships Committee, Class, Fund, or other activity substantially benefiting Harvard University.
+This may be reflected in significant commitment to a Club or SIG, Schools and Scholarships Committee, Class, Fund, or other activity substantially benefiting Harvard University.
 Alumni of Harvard and Radcliffe Colleges, the graduate and professional Schools, and the Extension School who have significantly contributed to the University through alumni activities are eligible.

 Persons not eligible for the HAA Award include current members of the governing boards, faculty, staff, or deceased persons.
 Normally persons who have received an honorary degree or the Harvard Medal are also ineligible.

 Up to six awards may be made each year, except in special anniversary years.
 The awards will be presented at an official meeting of the HAA apart from Commencement or at another occasion appropriate considering the service of the recipients.
 For each recipient, a citation will be read and an award commemorating the devoted service to Harvard will be bestowed.

 The appointed chair of the Committee on Alumni Awards, along with the HAA staff liaison, requests nominations for the recipients of the HAA Alumni Award.
 Please complete the HAA Alumni Award online nomination form here.
 Nominations received in a given year shall be carried over to the next year automatically.
 Each nomination shall be reviewed every three years to determine whether it merits continued consideration.

 Read Harvard Gazette article announcing 2022 HAA Award recipients